-In addition to campfires, pool and volleyball activities, we now hold tournaments, canoe trips, and many more exciting events in which teens and adults can participate.
+In addition to campfires, pool and volleyball activities, we now hold tournaments, and many more exciting events in which teens and adults can participate.

 For the enjoyment of all of our guests, kayaks, canoes, and paddleboats are available for free.

 For those interested in fishing or exploring Stoney Lake, we have 14-foot aluminum fishing boats with 9.9-hp motors available for rent.